Bairdx2/High-frequency-high-voltage-square-wave-generator/README.md

 ![alt text](https://i.imgur.com/3ZBet1Q.png)
 ***Figure 2***: Microcontroller and motor driver connection schematic.

 The schematic above has an arduino that controls the duty cycle of the motor driver output.
 The top potentiometer connects to the arduino and rotating the dial increases or decreases the duty cycle of the arduino PWM signal.
+Connect an oscilloscope to the output of the motor driver and rotate the potentiometer to change the duty cycle.
 ##
 ### Application data